heutelbeck/sapl-policy-engine/sapl-documentation/2_6_Expressions.md

 ### Identifiers

 Multiple elements in policies or policy sets require identifiers.
-For example, a variable assignment expects an identifier after the keyword `var` - the name under which the assigned value will be available.
+For example, object keys in dot notation, function name components, and variable names all use identifiers.

-An identifier only consists of alphanumeric characters, `_` and `$`, and must not start with a number.
+An identifier consists of alphanumeric characters, `_` and `$`, and must not start with a number.

 Valid Identifiers